bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

 Other things that will help you become a better bioinformatician and data analyst:

-- Free courses teaching command line basics and bash scripting.
+- Take free courses teaching command line basics and bash scripting.
-- Basic programming courses in Python and/or R.
+- Take introductory programming courses in Python and/or R.
-- Courses for data analysis and statistics in Python and/or R.
+- Take courses for data analysis and statistics in Python and/or R.
-- Learning about software containers by Apptainer.
+- Learn about software containers by Apptainer.
-- Learning about Zenodo and Synapse.org as free data repositories to share data upon publication,
+- Learning about Zenodo and Synapse.org. these are free data repositories to share data upon publication,
-- DOING DATA ANALYSIS AND BIOINFORMATICS.
+- DO DATA ANALYSIS AND BIOINFORMATICS.
 TRY TO FIGURE THINGS OUT AS YOU GO.
-NOTHING BUILD PROFICIENCY LIKE REAL WORLD PROBLEMS AND PRACTICE.
+NOTHING BUILDS PROFICIENCY LIKE REAL WORLD PROBLEMS AND PRACTICE.

   ##